-Your SWOT analysis is now complete!
 At this point, we recommend running a “brown paper exercise”—print your SWOT matrix in large size, and ask employees to add post-it notes in any or all of the matrix’s four boxes if they feel the leadership team missed something.
 (You can also ask employees to add their names next to their suggestions so leadership can follow up with them.)
 Not only is this exercise great for inter-office discussion, but it also gives leaders the chance to consider opinions from staff in the field.

 Done correctly, the SWOT analysis is another valuable tool in your toolbox for improving business performance and minimizing threats and weaknesses going forward.
 It can also prompt organizations to be more innovative with their strategy—new ideas may emerge that leadership would not normally have considered without such a thorough examination of the business from all angles.